 Several people I work with aren’t vaccinated.
 Can I insist on being able to work remotely?

 I have young children and we often visit with my elderly parents.
-And I’m worried about Delta and other variants.
+And I’m worried about the latest variants.

 There’s no legal requirement for employers to have a vaccination status policy in place.
 And there’s no law that says if some workers aren’t vaccinated, others can just opt to work from home.
 Unless your employment contract allows for it, working remotely is not a right; it’s a privilege.

 But that doesn’t mean you won’t be successful in convincing your employer.
 Much will depend on the circumstances, like:

 Are you in close contact with these people at work?

 Does your workplace have a policy that exempts certain people from not being vaccinated, and do these people have an exemption?

 Can you do your job effectively from a remote location?

 Effective communication is key here.
 If you present a strict demand or ultimatum, it may not go over well.
 But if you position your pitch as a request that will benefit the entire organization, it could help your cause.